uwwisaca/CCDC/CentOS/Instructions.md

     SELECT * FROM ps_customer;
     SELECT * FROM ps_employee;
     Or check from employee panel.

+Make sure you log into the PrestaShop admin panel and change the admin password.

+Run the MySQL Hardening Script. (mysqlHardening.sh)

 ## Update!
 (Optional, might be a waste of time)
 sudo yum update -y